apache/iotdb/docs/Documentation/SystemDesign/5-DataQuery/5-GroupByQuery.md

 * private long startTime
 * private long endTime

-The following fields are for the current segment.
+The following fields are for the current segment, and the time period is left closed and right open, which is `[startTime, endTime)`:

 * protected long curStartTime;
 * protected long curEndTime;